 In case no agreement is achieved, then begins the adversarial part of the proceeding.
 In this part of the process the we are granted two months to submit our arguments and observations.
-Once we submit our arguments and observations they will be forwarded to the applicant.
-Then the applicant has another two months to prepare and submit his response to the opposition.
-Should the OHIM deem it necessary he may request additional arguments from he parties.
+Once we submit them, they will be forwarded to the applicant, after which the applicant has another two months to prepare and submit his response.
+Additional arguments can be requested from both parties if the OHIM deems it necessary.

-Yes, suspension of the proceeding is also possible.
-A suspension can be decided by the OHIM acting on its own initiative, or at the request of both or one of the parties.
+Yes, suspension of the proceeding is a possible outcome.
+The OHIM can decide to suspend an opposition on its own initiative or at the request of both or one of the parties.
 If the suspension is requested by both parties, the OHIM will suspend the proceedings even if no reason is given.
-If so, the parties may freely determine the length of the suspension however, if the requested length is beyond reasonable length they must submit proper justification for such an abnormally long period.
-If the parties do not indicate the period, the OHIM suspends the proceedings for two months.
-One of the most common instances when one of the parties file for suspensions is when the trademark registration on which the opposition is based is subject to administrative or judicial proceedings that may affect either the registration or the opponent\'s entitlement to it.
-When the opposition is based on earlier national application the party requesting the suspension must prove that the application faces problems.
-The OHIM will make his decisions only after the proper evaluation of all the relevant circumstances.
+If so, the parties may freely determine the length of the suspension.
+However, if the requested length is beyond being reasonable the parties do have to enclose a proper justification.
+If the parties do not indicate a specific period, the OHIM suspends the proceedings for two months.
+Parties usually ask for suspension when their trademark registration, on which the opposition is based, is subject to administrative or judicial proceedings which may affect either the registration or the opponent’s entitlement to the trademark.
+The OHIM will make its decision only after the all the relevant circumstances are taken into account.

 Yes.
-When your trademark is older than five years, the applicant may request you to prove the use.
-In this case the use must be proved, and we have two months to provide adequate evidence of the use.
-However it is sufficient if we manage to prove the use in one country.
+When a trademark is older than five years, the applicant may be requested to prove its use.
+In such event the applicant has two months to provide adequate evidence of the use.
+However, it is sufficient if we manage to prove the use in only one country.

 Is it possible to claim reimbursement of my costs from the other party?

 Yes.
-The OHIM when it makes the decision on the opposition also makes decision on the justified costs.
-When you, the opponent is the winning party of the opposition you may claim your costs.
-However, the maximum amount that can be reimbursed is EUR 650.
-If the applicant is winning party, he can be reimbursed for his cost but such reimbursement may not exceed the amount of EUR 300.
+When the OHIM makes its decision it also rules over the justified costs.
+When you as an opponent are the winning party, you can claim your costs.
+However, the maximum amount of the reimbursement is EUR 650.
+If the applicant is the winning party, he can also apply for reimbursement for his costs but such reimbursement may not exceed the amount of EUR 300.

-What do we have to prove to succeed with my opposition?
+What needs to be proven in order to succeed with my opposition?

-In general, we prove the similarity of the two marks and the similarity of the goods and services concerned.
+In an opposition proceeding we intend to prove the similarity on the one hand between the two marks and on the other hand between the related goods and services.

-When we prove that the goods and services are similar, we focus on three factors: the nature and purpose of the product, the method of use, and the channels of distribution.
-And of course, all these three factors have to be examined in relation with the relevant public.
+When we try to prove that the goods and services are similar, three factors are taken into account more importantly: firstly, the nature and purpose of the product, secondly, the method of use and thirdly, the channels of distribution.
+All these three factors have to be examined in relation to the target audience.

-Interesting issue can be, if for example the mark contains foreign word, and the relevant public is in general unfamiliar with the applied foreign language, it can be argued that the consumers would pronounce the word in accordance with the phonetic rules of their language, therefore when a significant part of the relevant public pronounces the foreign word correctly, but another significant part of the relevant public applies the rules of their mother tongue, both ways of pronunciation have to be taken into account when assessing the phonetic similarity of the signs can be justified in both ways.
+In situations when the mark contains foreign words and the targeted audience is in general unfamiliar with the applied foreign language, it can be argued that the consumers would pronounce the word in accordance with the phonetic rules of their own language.
+Therefore, when a significant part of the target audience pronounces the foreign word correctly, but another significant part of the relevant public applies the rules of their own mother tongue both ways of pronunciation have to be taken into account.
+In our point of view, the phonetic similarity of the signs can be justified in both ways.

-You may ask how to argue when the mark contains both word and figurative elements, the employed approach requires more complexity.
-For instance, in such cases it can be reasonably argued that the consumer usually focuses rather on the word component than on the figurative part of the mark.
-That is because when consumers talk about marks they usually refer to the word element, and rarely to the figurative parts.
-However, on the contrary, the similarity of the figurative component of the marks might be insufficient to establish similarity in cases where at least one of the signs contains a further word component which is not common in the marks in question.
+When the mark contains both literal and figurative elements, the employed approach requires more complexity.
+For instance, in such cases it can be reasonably argued that the consumer usually focuses on the literal component rather than on the figurative part.
+The reason is simple: when consumers make a discussion about marks they usually refer to the literal elements and rarely to the figurative parts.
+On the other hand, similarity cannot be established when only the figurative components of the marks bear resemblance to one another, especially when at least one of the signs contains a further word component.